-- You view many of the artworks and take a virtual guided tour of the artworks at: Lascaux, Ministère de la Culture, archeologie.culture.fr/lascaux/en; accessed 16 June 2022.
+- You can view many of the artworks and take a virtual guided tour of the artworks at: Lascaux, Ministère de la Culture, archeologie.culture.fr/lascaux/en; accessed 16 June 2022.
 Return to text.

 - Two chimps playing the piano, Myrtle Beach Safari, youtube.com/watch?v=DtjEt_HBucE, 16 June 2017.
 Return to text.

-- Nicholson, N., How hardwired is human behaviour, Harvard Business Review, hbr.org, July–August 1998.
+- Nicholson, N., How hardwired is human behaviour, Harvard Business Review, hbr.org, July–Aug 1998.
 Return to text.

 - See Bell, P., Evolution and the Christian Faith: Theistic evolution in the light of Scripture, Day One Publications, pp. 127–131, 2018.
 Return to text.